 Day 1: Mexico City, Mexico

-Our monarch butterfly photo tour begins in Mexico City where our Expedition Leader meets you at the airport and joins you on the transfer to our hotel located in the upscale Polanco district of Mexico's capital.
-This evening we head to a nearby restaurant serving traditional Mexican cuisine for a welcome dinner and introduction to the exciting photo opportunities that lie ahead.
+Our Monarch butterfly tour begins upon arrival in Mexico City, where we transfer to our hotel in the upscale Polanco district downtown.
+Gather this evening for a welcome dinner with our Expedition Leaders, followed by an introduction to the exciting photo opportunities that lie ahead.
 Each fall, tens of millions of monarchs set flight on a remarkable 3,000-mile journey from the northeastern U.S. and Canada to their ancestral wintering grounds in Mexico's volcanic Central Highlands.
 The location of their breeding grounds remained a mystery until researchers found it with the help of local people in 1977.
 How an infant generation of butterflies finds it anew each year is still a mystery.
 Filled with anticipation, we look forward to tomorrow's photographic expedition into the mystical kingdom of the monarchs.

 With cameras ready, we arrive in an open-back truck at El Rosario Butterfly Sanctuary.
 A few butterflies flit about overhead, a hint of what awaits.
-Ascending the trail through the forest, hummingbirds and red warblers accompany us en route to the heart of the monarchs' migratory breeding grounds.
+Mounting small Mexican horses provided by the local community, we ascend the trail through the forest.
+Hummingbirds and red warblers accompany us en route to the heart of the monarchs' migratory breeding grounds.
 What we find is almost surreal: millions of butterflies cover the oyamel fir trees in a delicate, quivering blanket of black and orange, at first glance resembling autumn leaves.
 Boughs bend beneath their numbers, though each weighs less than half an ounce.
-As the sun warms their parchment-thin wings, the butterflies take to the air in a whirling cloud of color, so many that the air hums with the sound of their beating wings.
+When the sun warms their parchment-thin wings, the butterflies take to the air in a whirling cloud of color, so many that the air hums with the sound of their beating wings.
+Sometimes the stream along the forest floor is covered in a flutter of orange as the butterflies descend to drink.
 The beauty of the mariposas

 is so ethereal that many Mexicans still hold the Aztec belief that the souls of the dead are reborn as monarchs.